cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 </figure>

 Sirius bundles a few of those interpreters, notably `feature:`, `var:`, or `service:` which are direct access either to a model element feature, a context variable or a Java service.

 These interpreters have the tiniest overhead you can think of.
-For everything else, `[/]` is there and is the reference implementation.
-It is an OCL variant used in Acceleo 3.x and based on the MOFM2T OMG Standard.
+For everything else, `[/]` is the reference implementation : an OCL variant used in Acceleo 3.x and based on the MOFM2T OMG Standard.

 Another interpreter bring the `<%%>` syntax, it was the first interpreter supported by Sirius (long before Sirius was even named 'Sirius') and is using Acceleo 2 behind the scene.
 The Acceleo2 syntax is a mix in between XPath and OCL syntax, it has been deprecated long ago (and as such has to be installed through a [specific update site](http://download.eclipse.org/sirius/updates/legacy)) but you might still find it in .odesign models which originated before Sirius was contributed to Eclipse.